 Ashley Hopkins '09 got her MPH at Yale, worked at the Maryland Department of Health and Mental Hygiene in Baltimore as a program coordinator in the Comprehensive Cancer Control Program, and in the private sector, and now works at HUP.

-Thomas Hou '09 graduated from Columbia Law School, and is in his fourth year with Covington and Burling in New York City, doing finance, mergers and acquisitions and a lot of work involving life sciences companies.
-He is married with a new son named Aidan.
+Thomas Hou '09 graduated from Columbia Law School, was with Covington and Burling in New York City, and is now in-house counsel with Opthotech, a biotech company working on eye therapeutics.
+He is married with a son named Aidan.
 Thomas is happy to talk to HSOC students about HSOC and his work!

 Jhamirah Howard '07 writes: I received my MPH in 2009 from the George Washington University School of Public Health and Health Services.
 I have been working as a policy analyst for the Henry J. Kaiser Family Foundation as part of the Kaiser Commission on Medicaid and the Uninsured since fall of 2009.
 I work on issues related to long-term care financing.
 I recently accepted a position (starting in July) at the US Dept of Health and Human Services in the office of the Assistant Secretary for Planning and Evaluation (ASPE) where I will be a social science analyst with their Disability, Aging, and Long-Term Care Programs group.
 (DALTCP).